MikeWeiZhou/ci-dashboard/docs/howto_setup_and_run_dashboard.md

 Download Node.js installer from https://nodejs.org/en/download/

-## 2. Setup Node.js
-Run these commands to (1) install required Node.js dependencies and (2) compile all Typescript source files.
-Same commands in both Windows and Linux.

-* cd *[directory to root of this project]*
-* npm run setup

-## 3. Download and install MySQL Community Server
+## 2. Download and install MySQL Community Server
 Install the latest stable release - v8.0.11 as of writing

 ### For Debian-based linux distribution: